unsaved/gradle-ivyxml-plugin/README.txt

 Version 0.3.* and later require Gradle 1.0-milestone-6 or later.
-IMPORTANT:  User who are upgrading Gradle or upgrading Ivyxml should read the file "upgrade.txt" in the "doc" subdirectory.
+IMPORTANT:  Users who are upgrading Gradle or upgrading Ivyxml should read the file "upgrade.txt" in the "doc" subdirectory.

 This plugin loads dependency definitions from an Ivy dependency file